pingcap/blog/2017-05-27-rust-in-tikv.md

 ![TiKV architecture](media/kvarchi.jpg)

-Now let’s go deep into TiKV.
+Now let's go deep into TiKV.
 You can see from the TiKV architecture that the hierarchy of TiKV is clear and easy to understand.

 At the bottom layer, TiKV uses RocksDB, a high performance, persistent Key-Value store, as the backend storage engine.

 The next layer is Raft KV.
 TiKV uses the Raft to replicate data geographically.
-TiKV is designed to store tons of data which one Raft group can’t hold.
+TiKV is designed to store tons of data which one Raft group can't hold.
 So we split the data with ranges and use each range as an individual Raft group.
 We name this approach: Multi-Raft groups.

 TiKV provides a simple Key-Value API including SET, GET, DELETE to let user use it just as any distributed Key-Value storage.
 The upper layer also uses these to support advanced functions.